Digital Risk: Creating confidence at the edge of possibility has been saved

 - Governance: How will you encourage organisation buy-in?
 Can you control the speed and extent of your Cloud transformation?
 Where does responsibility end?

-As organisations adopt remote ways of working business continuity, resilience and disaster recovery require new thinking to enhance operations
+As organisations adjust ways of working, largely due to the pressure of COVID-19, business continuity, resilience and disaster recovery require new and prioritised thinking to enhance, digitise and protect operations

 - Compromising of data privacy and confidentiality

-- Buy-in: How do you deliver your business ethics and practices to customers, the organisation and business community?
+- Buy-in: How to drive a fundamental mind-set change through digital transformation?
 How do you maximise technology adoption and minimise cultural resistance?

-- Support: How do you support employees in new environment?
-How do you track employee collaboration virtually?
+- Support: How do you support employees and customers in new environment?

-- Competitiveness: How do you balance change and consistency?
+- Competitiveness: How do you balance change, consistency and security?